alexandergigliottipetruska/reinforcement_learning/README.md

-The intention of this repository is to demonstrate a knowledge of foundational and advanced reinforcement learning algorithms on a wide variety of environments, including CLassic Control, Box2D, Toy Text, MuJoCo, and Atari games.
+The intention of this repository is to demonstrate a knowledge of foundational and advanced reinforcement learning algorithms on a wide variety of environments, including Classic Control, Box2D, Toy Text, MuJoCo, and Atari games.
 The goal is to be able to efficiently apply all these algorithms to a wide variety of real-world cases, and start building proper projects in the field.

 Here is a list of the algorithms and topics to be covered in this repository, with the date indicating completion.